 The formula for making Split Recs is pretty differently from making HST's too.
 Recall that when making Half square triangles, you will add 7/8" to your finished size, then cut on the diagonal.
 To make Split Rectangles, first determine the finished size of your rectangle, then add ¼” to the width and ½” to the height.

-Here's an example: Suppose I want to make to have a finished Split Rectangle that measures 3"x 6".
-Then I would need to cut rectangles that are 3.25" x 6.5", then cut them along the diagonal.
+Here's an example: Suppose I want to make a finished Split Rectangle that measures 3"x 6".
+Then I would need to cut rectangles that are 3.25" x 6.5", draw a line along the diagonal, then sew seams that are 1/4" away from each side of the drawn line.
+Once the seams are sewn, cut along the diagonal and press open.

 A tool that makes easy work of Split Rectangles is the Split Rects Tool by Studio 180 designs.
 I've found this tool to give me great results and it really speeds up the cutting process when making these units.